 Why is hunting an important part of wildlife management?

-Regulated hunting emerged in response to dwindling wildlife populations at the turn of the 20th Century.
-Before Colorado Parks and Wildlife (CPW) and other fish and wildlife agencies existed, many wildlife species in the country were at the brink of extinction due to market hunting and absence of wildlife laws.
-The creation of conservation agencies like CPW enabled states to implement hunting and fishing laws and license requirements, which helped ensure dedicated personnel and funding to successfully protect and manage all wildlife in the state.
-While only roughly 40 of the 960 species in Colorado are "huntable," the fees from hunting and fishing licenses help conserve all wildlife in the state, including threatened and endangered species.
+Regulated hunting emerged in response to dwindling wildlife populations at the turn of the 20th century.
+Before agencies like Colorado Parks and Wildlife (CPW) existed, wildlife faced extinction due to market hunting and the absence of wildlife laws.
+Conservation agencies enabled states to implement hunting and fishing laws, ensuring dedicated personnel and funding for wildlife protection.
+Although only about 40 of Colorado's 960 species are "huntable," fees from hunting and fishing licenses contribute to the conservation of all wildlife, including threatened and endangered species.

 What is the West Slope Mountain Lion Management Plan?

-The draft plan provides a science-based framework for maintaining a stable lion population across the entire West Slope now and into the future.
-This plan lays out rigorous safeguards on harvest levels, includes independent metrics on annual evaluations to make sure mortality levels are acceptable, demonstrates a commitment to measuring lion population sizes in select survey areas, and provides flexibility, with a series of management tools around Glenwood Springs to address public safety concerns due to human-lion conflicts.
-Under the West Slope plan, the local area around Glenwood Springs is the only area proposed for a smaller lion population.
-The strategies of increased harvest opportunities, heightened educational outreach, and focusing on individual lions in human conflicts will be evaluated under an adaptive management approach to assess the success of conflict reduction.
+The West Slope Plan provides a science-based framework for maintaining a stable lion population across the entire West Slope, now and into the future.
+To this end, the plan incorporates rigorous safeguards on harvest levels and independent metrics on annual evaluations to make sure mortality levels are acceptable.
+The plan commits to measuring lion population sizes in select survey areas (this began in Jan.
+2021) and provides flexibility in addressing human-lion conflicts.
+Under the West Slope plan, the annual maximum lion harvest (for the West Slope only) is 461, a reduction of about 70 lions.
+The area around Glenwood Springs is the only area proposed for a smaller lion population.